kalenoyphanith/Kalen-Oyphanith-Portfolio/README.md

 ### **Ranked Choice Voting**
 React.js Development | Oct 2021

-- An application that enables ranked choice voting.
+- A working application/prototype of a ranked choice voting system for the NYC democratic primary ballot.
-- Worked with a team of five designers and two other developers.
+- Collaborated with a team of five designers and two other developers.
-- Coded the onboarding and final submission screens with React.js and react-slick along with all the buttons utilizing carbon design's system and guidelines.
+- Coded the onboarding and final submission screens using React.js and react-slick along with creating all the buttons utilizing carbon design's system and guidelines.
 - ICSS was also utilized to have an organized css structure.
 - See the live demo: [Demo][rcv] - best viewed in 1920x1080